watertap-org/watertap/docs/technical_reference/unit_models/electrolyzer.rst

 Introduction
 ------------
 The basis for the electrolyzer model is considering the Faradaic conversion of species with respect to the electrolysis reactions at the cathode and anode.
-Faradaic conversion considers equating electrical current to the amount of electrons available for electrochemical reaction by Faraday's law.
+Faradaic conversion considers equating electrical current to the amount of electrons available for electrochemical reaction by Faraday's law (Kent, 2007).

 Degrees of Freedom
 ------------------